Lockheed X-7: Construction

 The X-7 was constructed from steel, unlike its successors such as the A-12 and YF-12 which used titanium.
-These [X-7] planes had wings constructed from stainless steel and a fuselage made from a nickel alloy.
+These X-7 planes had wings constructed from stainless steel and a fuselage made from a nickel alloy.
 The use of steel was due to the inability of aluminum to endure air friction heating at hypersonic speeds, years before the widespread introduction of titanium.

 The engines developed for the X-7/AQM-60 were designed to operate for a short time, to test the design for the CIM-10 Bomarc.
 They were redesigned with better materials for use on the hypersonic Lockheed D-21 drone launched from the back of a Lockheed M-21, a derivative of the Lockheed A-12, or from under the wing of a Boeing B-52 Stratofortress.

-Launch and Recovery of the X-7
+Launch and recovery

 The X-7 was launched at speed release from the underside of either a B-29 or B-50 carrier plane.
 The jet would then take over and build up speed to its top speed of 1000 mph, but was later redesigned to push 4.3 Mach.

 The recovery method of the X-7 rocket plane was a new and simple design for a test plane of its kind but functioned as designed.
 A multi-stage parachute was deployed after the jet had exhausted its fuel, slowing its descent.
-Once it had reached the ground, the long metal rod on the end of the nose penetrated the ground, keeping the plane upright and preventing damage to structure of the X-7.
+Once it had reached the ground, the long metal rod on the end of the nose penetrated the ground, keeping the plane upright and preventing damage to the structure of the X-7.

 In 1954, the modified X-7 underwent significant changes and was renamed the X-7A-3.
 The wing shape was altered, and two small boosters were added to the plane, one under each wing.
 Due to these alterations, the drop method previously used was changed.
 The previous version was a complicated, bulky under-wing system, while the new design allowed for a simple fuselage-mounted dropping system.
 This system was used until its final flight in July 1960.